Good Earth Farm | ![]() |

 heirlooms can be less productive than more modern tomatoes and can be

-farmers make is to grow a mix of both heirloom and modern tomatoes.
-That way
+The compromise that many gardeners and farmers make is to grow a mix of both

 Early Season Heirlooms